Guides by topic

 Trusts: UK tax guides

-Most UK trusts fall under the "relevant property regime", which means the trust can face inheritance tax (IHT) at three points: a 20% entry charge when you put more than the nil-rate band (GOV.UK) of £325,000 into the trust during your lifetime, a charge of up to 6% on every ten-year anniversary, and a proportionate "exit charge" of up to 6% when capital leaves.
+Most UK trusts fall under the "relevant property regime", which means the trust can face inheritance tax (IHT) at three points: a 20% entry charge when you put more than the nil-rate band of £325,000 into the trust during your lifetime, a charge of up to 6% on every ten-year anniversary, and a proportionate "exit charge" of up to 6% when capital leaves.
 The 4 guides in this section cover Trusts and Inheritance Tax Explained, Excluded Property Trusts After the 2025 Reforms, Non-Resident Trusts and UK Beneficiaries, and more.
 Each guide is written and kept current by Jordan Onraet-Wells, a Chartered Tax Adviser.

 Trusts and Inheritance Tax Explained